Investor Relations

 Demand for the OKI Group's products is affected by political and economic conditions in the various regions where the OKI Group sells its products, both inside and outside Japan.

-The OKI Group's overseas markets include the Americas, Europe and Asia, and sales in these regions were 61 billion yen (16.5% of consolidated sales) during the fiscal year under review.
-Should energy shortages, price increases, or supply chain disruptions occur in these overseas markets and other regions, demand for OKI Group products may contract, or manufacturing delays may occur in hardware products due to shortages in the supply of semiconductors and other components, which may affect the OKI Group's business performance and financial status.
+The OKI Group's overseas markets include the Americas, Europe and Asia, and sales in these regions were 49.7 billion yen (11.8% of consolidated sales) during the fiscal year under review.
+Should energy shortages, price increases, or supply chain disruptions occur in in these regions and other regions including overseas markets, demand for OKI Group products may contract, or manufacturing delays may occur in hardware products due to shortages in the supply of semiconductors and other components, which may affect the OKI Group's business performance and financial status.

-In addition, the OKI Group's business performance and financial status may be affected by economic downturns caused by sharp monetary tightening in various countries, resulting in reduced demand, and changes in laws and regulations in various regions, including import restrictions on products.
+In addition, the OKI Group's business performance and financial status may be affected by economic downturns caused by sharp monetary tightening in various countries and the resulting contraction in demand, import restrictions on products, and changes in laws and regulations in each region, such as environmental regulations that are being strengthened worldwide and changes in information protection regulations in various countries.

 2. Risks related to country risk

-The OKI Group has 29 subsidiaries in overseas and operates numerous sales and production facilities.
-The main production and manufacturing facilities are located in Thailand and Vietnam; major sales facilities are located in the Europe, the United States, China, and India etc.
+The OKI Group has 30 subsidiaries abroad and operates numerous sales and production facilities.
+The main production and manufacturing facilities are located in Thailand and Vietnam; major sales facilities are located in Europe, the United States, China, and India.

 In these countries and regions, there is a possibility of social disorder, production, and distribution stagnation caused by the spread of infectious diseases, pollution-related diseases, and other diseases.
 As a result, there is a possibility that the business itself will be adversely affected due to obstacles in the procurement of raw materials and parts and delays in production.